AppDaemon/appdaemon/README.md

 Description
 ===========

-ppDaemon is a loosely coupled, multithreaded, sandboxed python execution environment for writing automation apps for various types of Home Automation Software including [Home Assistant](https://home-assistant.io/) and MQTT.
+AppDaemon is a loosely coupled, multithreaded, sandboxed python execution environment for writing automation apps for various types of Home Automation Software including [Home Assistant](https://home-assistant.io/) and MQTT.
 It has a pluggable architecture allowing it to be integrated with practically any event driven application.